perama-v/perama-v.github.io/docs/cairo/examples/solidity_skeleton.md

 ``bytes32 fact = keccak256(abi.encodePacked(cairoProgramHash_, outputHash));``.

 Calls the `Fact Registry` read method ``isValid(fact)`` to determine if the proof should be accepted.
-The address of the verifier is permament and can be retrieved from contract storage.
+The address of the verifier is permanent and can be retrieved from contract storage.

 ``require(cairoVerifier_.isValid(fact), "MISSING_CAIRO_PROOF");``.